cutbox/CutBox/README.md

 # IMPORTANT

-CutBox is designed as OpenSource and you are encouraged to [Compile yourself](#compilation-setup--tooling)
+CutBox is designed as OpenSource and you are encouraged to [Compile it yourself](#compilation-setup--tooling)

 # Install via Homebrew Cask